5 minute read

 From your perspective

 Once smaller partners have been provided with access to your Web EDI portal, as far as your ERP system is concerned there is no difference between the messages received via Web EDI and those received from larger partners via traditional EDI.
 All B2B message exchange is automated, with all incoming messages arriving directly into your ERP and all outgoing messages similarly sent directly from your ERP.
-To see what a Web EDI system actually looks like, see our article “How Does a Web EDI System Work and What Does It Look Like?” on this topic.
+To see what a Web EDI system actually looks like, see our article on this here.

 Web EDI in context